MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/input-and-devices/save-and-load-ink.md

 ---
 author: Karl-Bridge-Microsoft
-Description: "Windows 잉크를 지원하는 UWP 앱은 ISF(Ink Serialized Format) 파일에 잉크 스트로크를 직렬화하고 역직렬화할 수 있습니다.
-ISF 파일은 모든 잉크 스트로크 속성과 동작에 대한 추가 메타 데이터가 포함된 GIF 이미지입니다. 잉크 불가능 앱에서는 알파 채널 배경 투명도를 포함하여 정적 GIF 이미지를 볼 수 있습니다."
+Description: UWP apps that support Windows Ink can serialize and deserialize ink strokes to an Ink Serialized Format (ISF) file.
+The ISF file is a GIF image with additional metadata for all ink stroke properties and behaviors.
+Apps that are not ink-enabled, can view the static GIF image, including alpha-channel background transparency.
-title: "Windows 잉크 스트로크 데이터 저장 및 검색" ms.assetid: C96C9D2F-DB69-4883-9809-4A0DF7CEC506
+title: Store and retrieve Windows Ink stroke data ms.assetid: C96C9D2F-DB69-4883-9809-4A0DF7CEC506
 label: Store and retrieve Windows Ink stroke data
 template: detail.hbs
-keyword: Windows Ink, Windows Inking, DirectInk, InkPresenter, InkCanvas, ISF, Ink Serialized Format
+keywords: Windows Ink, Windows Inking, DirectInk, InkPresenter, InkCanvas, ISF, Ink Serialized Format
 translationtype: Human Translation
-ms.sourcegitcommit: 75e93920422b5ad8ad0e9399bccc403ea69e7feb
+ms.sourcegitcommit: 0f7f54c5c5baccdedfe32bc7c71994e43a93f032
-ms.openlocfilehash: 8ba48ed9aa7589ddee6009c5a8cb8ec1091d51ef
+ms.openlocfilehash: d4458b66f4f1917e99495353a088680b19cb94c9

 ---

-# Windows 잉크 스트로크 데이터 저장 및 검색
+# <a name="store-and-retrieve-windows-ink-stroke-data"></a>Store and retrieve Windows Ink stroke data

-Windows 잉크를 지원하는 UWP 앱은 ISF(Ink Serialized Format) 파일에 잉크 스트로크를 직렬화하고 역직렬화할 수 있습니다.
-ISF 파일은 모든 잉크 스트로크 속성과 동작에 대한 추가 메타 데이터가 포함된 GIF 이미지입니다. 잉크 불가능 앱에서는 알파 채널 배경 투명도를 포함하여 정적 GIF 이미지를 볼 수 있습니다.
+UWP apps that support Windows Ink can serialize and deserialize ink strokes to an Ink Serialized Format (ISF) file.
+The ISF file is a GIF image with additional metadata for all ink stroke properties and behaviors.
+Apps that are not ink-enabled, can view the static GIF image, including alpha-channel background transparency.

-**중요 API**
+**Important APIs**

 -   [**InkCanvas**](https://msdn.microsoft.com/library/windows/apps/dn858535)
 -   [**Windows.UI.Input.Inking**](https://msdn.microsoft.com/library/windows/apps/br208524)